 Each powerful in its own way, you need to be doing ALL of those kinds of things on both lists if you want to be successful and profitable.
 Most clients really are only thinking of the back-office tasks they can delegate, and not focusing on how a VA can actively contribute to attracting markets, make connections, and help you serve your clients well – all things that she can do that do contribute to your bottom line.

 It’s important to note that a VA’s job is never to actually put money in your pocket.
 That’s your job.
-But your VA can both handle the tasks of today, and the goal-reaching work you should be actively pursuing.
+But your VA can both handle the tasks of today, and the goal-reaching work you should be actively pursuing, thereby freeing you up to work with customers and make the money.

 While it’s true that when you start working with a VA, you might only need the back office tasks done.
 Realize that if you’re really working on your success, it won’t take long before you need the goal-oriented stuff, too.
 Look for a VA who is savvier than you need her to be—it will serve you well in the long run.